- All files (zip, 2 Mb)

 - English and Maths Progress Measure Qualifications - 201920 metadata (csv, 977 Kb)

-- Exam results Applied general by gender (csv, 31 Kb)
+- Entries to applied general qualifications (csv, 31 Kb)

-- Exam results Tech level by gender (csv, 33 Kb)
+- Entries to tech level qualifications (csv, 33 Kb)

 - ks5 transition matrices (csv, 967 Kb)